 - San Jose State has elevated its ORSP to a cabinet-level position.
 Given the current amount of grant money generated, the AVP status for the ORSP head seems appropriate.
 It is unclear whether elevating ORSP to a cabinet-level position has resulted in greater emphasis on RSCA and given a boost to grant-seeking activities at SJSU.
-We recommend a workgroup take a closer look at this issue. - Given that our IDC rates are higher than other CSUs create a task force to look at whether post-awards can be separated from pre-awards to reduce the cost of grantseeking.
-In most CSUs, post-awards are handled by an auxiliary UCorp-like unit.
-Some concerns have been expressed that the current structure makes it prohibitively expensive to conduct RSCA and hire postdocs. - Due to our funding model derived from the California Master plan, the university is not funded for RSCA the same way as the UC system.
+We recommend a workgroup take a closer look at this issue. - Given that our IDC rates are higher than other CSUs create a task force to look at whether post-awards can be separated from pre-awards to reduce the cost of grant-seeking.
+In most CSUs, post-awards are handled by an auxiliary UCorp-like unit. - Due to our funding model derived from the California Master plan, the university is not funded for RSCA the same way as the UC system.
 The University's resources are limited and primarily directed toward its teaching mission.
 Therefore, both given the higher base IDC rates at SF State compared to other CSUs that we studied and given that most CSUs manage the post-awards using a 501c(3) organization, further study needs to be done as to whether the ORSP should become an independent 501c(3) organization.
 A workgroup should analyze whether this would bring down the IDC costs and allow faculty members who are research-oriented the opportunity to conduct research (at the level they so choose, subject to the University's administrative labor agreements).
 Doing so would bring expectations in line with available faculty research-generated resources.
 There appears to be a perpetuation of a belief that a more robust research ecosystem can be developed and sustained at SFSU, while the funding for this may not exist.